nancchan/saas-customer-onboarding-business-systems/confluence/README.md

-# Confluence Implementation Documentation
+# Confluence — Implementation Documentation

-Confluence was used to organize the documentation supporting the simulated SaaS customer onboarding and implementation project.
+Confluence was used to organize project requirements, implementation documentation, testing information, and troubleshooting procedures for the simulated SaaS onboarding project.

-## Documentation Structure

-The project documentation covered the implementation lifecycle from planning and requirements through data preparation, CRM configuration, testing, troubleshooting, and validation.
+The documentation was structured to reflect the lifecycle of an implementation, from requirements and data preparation through validation and troubleshooting.

-Documentation created included:
+## Documentation Areas

 - Project Overview & Implementation Plan
 - Customer Onboarding Requirements